 The most common way to virtualize applications is the server-based approach.
 This means an IT administrator implements remote applications on a server inside an organization’s datacenter or via a hosting service.
 The IT admin then uses application virtualization software to deliver the applications to a user’s desktop or other connected device.
 The user can then access and use the application as though it were locally installed on their machine, and the user’s actions are conveyed back to the server to be executed

 The three biggest benefits of virtualized applications are:

-See how Citrix Virtual Apps and Desktops with managed desktops as a service (DaaS) helps you simplify virtualization.
+See how Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) helps you simplify virtualization.